hdShang/arxiv-daily/docs/cs-LG/2025-08-27/papers/250900099v1-llm-qubo-an-end-to-end-framework-for-automated-qubo-transformation-f.md

 ---
 layout: default
-title: LLM-QUBO: An End-to-End Framework for Automated QUBO Transformation from Natural Language Problem Descriptions
+title: "LLM-QUBO: An End-to-End Framework for Automated QUBO Transformation from Natural Language Problem Descriptions"
 ---

 # LLM-QUBO: An End-to-End Framework for Automated QUBO Transformation from Natural Language Problem Descriptions